solita/solita.github.com/_posts/2017-12-21-gis-services.md

 ![](/img/gis-services/fmi_example.jpg)
 *Finnish Meteorological Institute provides nice open data sets related to the weather.
 This example presents a real-time rain radar picture that is requested over the WMS service.
 The radar picture is a separate WMS layer that is put on the basemap.
 Picture is created by QGIS.*

-### Summary
-**The web map service** interface (WMS) is a suitable option when the data is too complex and large to handle by the features/vectors.
-In addition, the image based WMS is a secure choice if the coordinate numbers should be hidden for the client.

 #### Web Map Service types
 - WMS - Web Map Service [Wikipedia](https://en.wikipedia.org/wiki/Web_Map_Service)